A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 Absolutely it would be patronising to suggest that you must follow the fortunes of AIM-listed small caps in order to continue to care about UK PLC.

-But I think it is fair to say you get none of those benefits if you’re a passive investor.
+But I think it is fair to say that you get few of those engagement benefits if you’re a passive investor.
 You’ll have to seek your stimulation elsewhere!

 Warren Buffett once said: “I am a better investor because I am a businessman and a better businessman because I am an investor.”